spice-h2020/SON/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Story
+name: Scenario
-about: Suggest a story for the SON
+about: Suggest a scenario for the SON
 title: ''
 labels: ''
 assignees: ''